Difficulty: Class 3

 Climbers: Rick Crandall, Rick Peckham, Laura Welch Aug 16, 2011

 This was our most arduous fourteener yet – 11.5 hours from trailhead and back to trailhead for reasons that are part of the adventure of this day.
 There are two ways up this mountain, one being a Class 3 rock climb to a Class 4 short vertical pitch with solid rock that avoided the steep, loose gully approach that some call the “shooting gallery” due to frequent rock fall and some danger if other climbers are on it before you are.
 At a minimum, helmets are imperative.

 We rock-climbed all the way to the Class 4 wall, and despite Rick Peckham being ex- military para (chute) rescue, we voted not to try once we got up close and personal to it.
 That meant we had to Class 3 down-climb from the ridge and go up the gully approach – that probably added two hours and a lot of extra effort to the day!

 It all started docile enough – we drove 4 ½ hours the afternoon before to get to trailhead (nearest town is Gardner, CO, never heard of it) to set camp while we still had some early evening light.
-As soon as we found a campsite, we turned around and saw our objective for the next day – Mt.
-Lindsey – looked pretty imposing even from that far away!
+The setting took our breath away.

 The road in was rough as usual, but our trusty 4Runner took us in with no hits to its skid plates.